kiranjthomas/personal-site/content/posts/four-redis-use-cases-outside-of-caching.md

 I use Redis for caching.
 I learned about some other neat use cases after watching [ByteByteGo's Redis video](https://www.youtube.com/watch?v=a4yX7RUgTxI).

-I decided to document these other use cases so that I can quickly refer back to them in the future.
+I decided to document these other use cases so that I could quickly refer back to them in the future.

 {{< toc >}}